JKavalier76/stock_fundementals_scrapey/README.md

 <h2>Scrapes for fundemental stock financials and metrics</h2>

 <h4>Contains a number of functions that return the following for one or a list of stock ticker symbols:</h4>
-<li> Net Income for two latest available annual Income Statements</li>
-<li> Gross Revenue for three latest available annual Income Statements</li>
+<li> Gross Revenue and Net Income for three latest available annual Income Statements</li>
 <li> Current Ratio (Current Assets / Current Liabilities) for two latest available annual Balance Sheets</li>
 <li> Trailing P/E ratios for up to past 12 months of quarterly report and the quarterly report 1-year prior </li>
+<li> Price difference for a stock ticker given a start date and number of days after start day </li>

 <br>Functions:

-pull_ni_list(symbol_list)
-<br>#given a list of stock ticker symbols as strings, returns most recent annual Net Income and the previous year's annual net income

 pull_curr_ratio_list(symbol_list):
 <br>#returns two most recent annual current ratio (Current Assets / Current Liabilities) as a dictionary with following structure: